Group3bootcamp/Truevia-Game/README.md

 THEN  I am able to comment on that score.

-WHEN I click Invite a friend,

-THEN I am able to enter their email to send an invitation to play.

 WHEN I click play a game,

 THEN I am taken into the game and will be asked a series of questions.

+WHEN I complete a game,

+THEN my high score is saved to the database and an email with my score is sent.

 WHEN I click logout,